bundgas/zfs-replicator/README.md

 I'm a sysadmin, not a coder, so there will be some "sledgehammer" approches in the script, but it works.
 Please feel free to do with this what you want, and i hope this will make your life easier.

 You can find documentation and how to use it in the script itself.
-Read the documentation, and fill out the config-area of the scritp, and you should be ready to go.
+Read the documentation, and fill out the config-area of the script, and you should be ready to go.

 Enjoy :)